 When bar guests request a “bartender’s choice” cocktail containing absinthe from Dzu Nguyen, the beverage director for Horsefeather in San Francisco, his go-to is this riff on an Espresso Martini.
-Its name, Death by Morning, is a play on the classic absinthe-and-Champagne cocktail Death in the Afternoon, created by author Ernest Hemingway, and it incorporates some elements of both drinks.
+Its name, Death by Morning, is a play on the classic absinthe-and-Champagne cocktail Death in the Afternoon, created by author Ernest Hemingway, and Nguyen’s creation incorporates elements of both drinks.

-The Death by Morning doesn’t have too much in common with Hemingway’s drink, but it does have his favorite liquor: absinthe.
-This botanical, anise-driven spirit does not, in fact, cause hallucinations and is perfectly legal to use in the United States.
+The Death by Morning doesn’t have too much in common with Hemingway’s drink, but it does have the author’s favorite liquor: absinthe.
+This botanical, anise-driven spirit does not, in truth, cause hallucinations and is perfectly legal to use in the United States.
 Nguyen prefers to use Vieux Pontarlier absinthe from France for “its deep complexity and the fact that it’s not just pungent star anise to the face,” he says.
 Its notes of grassy fennel, mint and menthol make it elegant and versatile.

 - 3/4 ounce Vieux Pontarlier absinthe